 Rats can also spread some nasty diseases in their search for food and shelter, including salmonella and listeria which cause food poisoning, so it’s important to deal with a rat infestation as quickly as possible.

 The quickest, most effective way to get rid of a rat problem is to call a BPCA-certified pest controller like Masons Pest Control.
-We can visit your home or business and treat a mice infestation quickly, safely and discreetly, and advise how to stop it happening again.
+We can visit your home or business and treat a rat infestation quickly, safely and discreetly, and advise how to stop it happening again.
 We also support the Think Wildlife Campaign for Responsible Rodenticide Use, which means our targeted treatment has minimum impact on surrounding wildlife.